NCAA ends North Carolina ban after repeal of 'bathroom bill'

 The repeal came just before the NCAA's deadline to consider host cities for tournaments between 2018 and 2022.

-The NCAA's statement said that North Carolina will be allowed to keep previously awarded championships in 2017 and 2018.
-That's when Greensboro and Charlotte are scheduled to host first- and second-round men's basketball tournament games.
+The NCAA's statement said that North Carolina will be allowed to keep previously awarded championships in the 2017-2018 season.
+Greensboro and Charlotte lost the chance to host first- and second-round men's basketball tournament games for the 2016-2017 season.

 In April 2016, the NCAA announced a new rule requiring every host city to "provide an environment that is safe, healthy, and free of discrimination."
 That requires future host cities to "submit additional documentation demonstrating how student-athletes and fans will be protected from discrimination."